 July 28, 2010 update: Case #13 involves two 22-year-old female students in London, Yasmin (wearing a hijab) and Atoofa (wearing a niqab), claiming they were refused access to a No. 7 bus in Russell Square because of their Islamic dress.
 But a video recording showed that the bus driver justifiably denied them service because of their "abusive behaviour towards bus driver and other passengers."
 The CCTV of the incident shows the women, reports the London Evening Standard, :banging on the front doors and attempting to board the bus when it had come to the end of its run.
 They then get on through the rear doors and begin arguing with the driver.
 They get off and wait[ed] for the bus to start its journey back to Paddington - but another exchange follows, and the driver refuses to set off unless they disembark."

 Nov.
-9, 2012 update: Case #15 concerns the discovery of a hijab-wearing Iraqi immigrant Shaima Alawadi, 32, bludgeoned to death in her home near San Diego in March 2012.
-CAIR and other Islamist groups ran with the contents of a note found near her body, "Go back to your country, you terrorist."
+9, 2012 update: Case #16 concerns the discovery of a hijab-wearing Iraqi immigrant Shaima Alawadi, 32, bludgeoned to death in her home near San Diego in March 2012.
+CAIR and other Islamist groups ran with the contents of a note found near her body, "This is my country/go back to yours/Terrorist."
 The Investigative Project on Terrorism recalls:

 A Facebook page called for "a Million Hijab March" to protest the killing.
 Activists likened her case to the Florida shooting death of teenager Trayvon Martin. ...
 Dawud Walid, who leads the Michigan office for the Council on American-Islamic Relations (CAIR), was among those who pushed the hate crime theory.
 "Shaima Al-Awadi's murder, like Trayvon Martin's, was a senseless murder based upon racial animus," he said.
 "We must come together as a society to have frank discussions about the toxic rhetorical environment which we currently live in that leads to such wanton violence."